pingcap/docs/develop/dev-guide-prepared-statement.md

 ## Examples

-This section uses prepared statements to complete two scenarios with examples of `SELECT` data and `INSERT` data.
+This section describes two examples of prepared statements: `SELECT` data and `INSERT` data.

 ### `SELECT` example

-For example, you need to query the `bookshop` application for [books](/develop/dev-guide-bookshop-schema-design.md#books-table) with `id` is `1`.
+For example, you need to query a book with `id = 1` in the [`bookshop` application](/develop/dev-guide-bookshop-schema-design.md#books-table).

 <SimpleTab>